sayo-hs/sayo-hs.github.io/docs/_posts/2024-09-05-how-the-heftia-extensible-effects-library-works.markdown

     * [eff](https://github.com/lexi-lambda/eff)
     * [cleff](https://hackage.haskell.org/package/cleff)

-This library falls into the non-IO-based, pure side.
-In other words, effects can be handled without relying on the IO monad.
-It can use monads other than IO as the base monad, and even handle effectful programs in an applicative context rather than a monadic one.
+This library falls into the non-IO-based, pure category.
+In other words, it allows effects to be handled without relying on the IO monad.
+It can use monads other than IO as the base monad, and even handle effectful programs in an applicative context, rather than a monadic one.

-The reason for emphasizing purity is that it aligns with the Safe Haskell language extension. **If we can handle effects without relying on the IO monad and avoid using any internal `unsafe` functions, we can combine this with Safe Haskell to use the effect system as a static security feature for managing permissions and access control.** Although Safe Haskell may not work with the library yet, I aim to support it in the future.
-Purity is the groundwork for this goal.
+The reason for emphasizing purity is to align with the Safe Haskell language extension. **If we can handle effects without relying on the IO monad and avoid using any internal `unsafe` functions, we can combine this with Safe Haskell to use the effect system as a static security feature for managing permissions and access control.** Currently, the library may not yet work with Safe Haskell, but I plan to support it in the future.
+This emphasis on purity is a foundation for that goal.